codsen/codsen/packages/codsen-tokenizer/README.md

 # codsen-tokenizer

-> HTML and CSS Lexer aimed at code with fatal errors
+> HTML and CSS lexer aimed at code with fatal errors, accepts mixed coding languages

 [![Repository is on GitLab][gitlab-img]][gitlab-url] [![Coverage][cov-img]][cov-url]